Elton Brand: Personal life

 Brand started the Elton Brand Foundation in the spring of 2000.
 His foundation is an organization that provides support to worthy causes in Chicago, Illinois; Peekskill, New York; and Durham, North Carolina.

-In the summer of 2006, Elton married his longtime girlfriend (and fellow Duke student) Shahara Simmons in North Carolina.
+In the summer of 2006, Brand married his longtime girlfriend (and fellow Duke student) Shahara Simmons in North Carolina.
 Brand also played for Team USA in the 2006 FIBA World Basketball Championships, averaging 8.9 points and 3.3 rebounds per game.

 Brand made a cameo appearance in the film Just Wright.
 Brand is a founding member and president of Gibraltar Films, a company engaged in film investment, acquisition, production, and distribution of motion pictures.
 The first project of Gibraltar Films was the production of a Vietnam-era prisoner-of-war film Rescue Dawn, directed by Werner Herzog.
 Brand attended the film's premiere at the Toronto International Film Festival.